DevriX/DX-localhost/README.md

 ## Changelog

+#### 1.4
+* Added new option for change the color of adminbar
+* Added new option for changing the color of the adminbar text
+* added new checkbox for making the toolbar font weight to bolded
+* fix the style of the toolbar
+* set a default value for the option of DX localhost

 #### 1.3
 * Fix the issue with notice line when the user is not logged in
 * Update the internal logic and add some small code improvements